neajul/New-Dependencies/Writing/New Dependencies.md

 ## 4 Back to the Land

 Like the high seas, another place that many people thought was the epitome of freedom, but which turned out to be tightly regulated, is the internet. *A Declaration of the Independence of Cyberspace*[^401], which John Perry Barlow, founding member of the Electronic Frontier Foundation, published in 1996, is often used an example for this false optimism.
-As their name suggests, the EFF in the 90s perceived the internet as a new frontier, a wild and unexplored space for settlers to claim, where people could build new lives, new utopias, new modes of (smart?) governance.
+As their name suggests, in the 90s, the EFF perceived the internet as a new frontier, a wild and unexplored space for settlers to claim, where they could build new lives, new utopias, new modes of (smart?) governance.
 Barlow's text reads as a challenge to the governments of what he calls the *Industrial World*, or the world outside of the computers, who, according to him, had no legitimate claim to govern cyberspace.

 Of course this document has to be seen in the context of its time, and it has been critiqued to exhaustion.
 Even preceding it, many[^402][^403][^404][^405] people have pointed out, and Barlow himself has admitted since, that this clear division between digital and physical space is not a very good model to describe the world—after all, the internet runs on real computers, which stand in real rooms that are connected to the rest of the world with real cables, all of which is powered by real electricity[^406].
 The internet obviously runs on physical infrastructure[^407], which follows the rules of the physical world.

 In 2021 probably not a lot of people would make this mistake anymore.
-In his essay *Imagining the Internet: Explaining our Digital Transition*, Brewster Kahle, founder of the Internet Archive, explores the different metaphors that we have collectively used to try to understand the internet throughout the years.
+In his essay *Imagining the Internet: Explaining our Digital Transition*, Brewster Kahle, founder of the Internet Archive, explores the different metaphors that we have collectively used to try to understand the internet throughout the years[^408].
 According to him, around 2010 the internet became more and more mobile, and more and more tied to our real identities.
-Around that time political cartoons regarding anything online shifted in tone, from optimistic depictions of the future to people with phones in their hands that, sucking in their faces.
-With anonymity, the optimism of the 90s had disappeared.[^408]
+Around that time, cartoons depicting the internet shifted in tone: the surfers of the 90s were now prisoners, bound to their oversized phones with heavy chains.
+With anonymity, the optimism of the 90s had disappeared.

 Today the virtual is not separate but augmented[^409], which is maybe why the image of the cloud, hovering above us, overlaid like another layer in Photoshop (or Gimp), continues to stick around (that and marketing).
 But the collapse of the gap between the two also means that the inequalities inherent in one apply to the other, cannot be approached separately from one another.
 Inequalities in the virtual (where we are limited to the possibilities of the interface[^410]) cannot be solved from within it, like code running in a sandbox that can't affect the system outside of it.